 We are thrilled to announce that every beehive which have been sponsored since our formation has now been installed.
 They are suspended along the 840 metre fence line in Upper Kitete which will continue to extend to 1.75km.

 As an organisation in its infancy, we devoted years of planning and relationship-building in Tanzania.
 This was an essential first phase before establishing the beehive fence solution with partner villages.
 We’re truly grateful to all our donors and supporters for believing in Wild Survivors and our mission.

 Human-elephant conflict is a complex issue, and will always remain this way.
 We are committed to resolving this with innovative sustainable solutions.
-By uniting our passionate supporters, proactive communities and partners, to improve coexistence for people and wildlife.
+By uniting our passionate supporters, proactive communities and partners, we are improving coexistence for people and wildlife.